wgseligman/GramsSim/scripts/README.md

 The programs are:

-`hepmc-grams-example` - Creates a few example events "by hand" and write them to a file.
+`hepmc-grams-example` - Creates a few example events "by hand" and writes them to a file.

 `hepmc-convert` - Converts one HepMC3-format file to another HepMC3
 format.
 See the main README.md file for a list of available formats